Ghost Stories Ghost Hunting Places to Hunt for Ghosts Haunted Places

 Once a popular bar and brothel in the late 18th century, the Hotel Lincoln is now home to an antique shop.
 During its hay day, one of the most popular girls who worked in the brothel was murdered by her enraged husband when he found out what she was doing.
 Legend has it in a fit of rage, he shot her lover, then stabbed her to death before hanging her body on the closet door.
 Today many locals and even visitors claim to have seen apparitions in the newly remodeled antique shop.
 Some have even complained of feeling an eerie presence when on the second floor (where the murder took place).

-America's Top 10 Scariest Real Haunted Houses and Places to Visit
+Hauntworld.com presents America's Top 10 Scariest REAL Haunted Houses and Places To Visit

 Phone (508) 675-7333